Husna-POYRAZ/builder_design_pattern/README.md

 ```

 As the number of parameters increases, the readability will decrease.
 The probability of error will increase.
 With the Builder design pattern, if you want to set a field to null, you don't need to do anything.
+We can also use it like this by adding the @Builder annotation.

 ```
 @Data